Nlk29/Administrator-DO/README.md

 ## A simple utility to temorairly assume adminstrator rights on Windows.

 This tiny utility is very similar to sudo on Linux systems.
 Put it in front of whatever command you like to run it with administrator rights.
-(Must be in PATH)

 # System
 - Windows XP or newer